blbadger/blbadger.github.io/neural-networks.md

 Another thing to note is the lack of normalization: there are no batch normalizations applied to any layers, no dropout nor even L1 or L2 normalization applied to neuron weights.
 As we shall see below, this does not prevent the network from achieving very high test classification accuracy, which seems to go against the conventional wisdom for neural network architecture.
 As an explanation for this, first note that convolutional layers have intrinsic protection against overfitting, as they are translation-insensitive.
 Second, adaptive moment estimation (Adam) is employed as our optimization method, and this algorithm was specifically designed to converge for stochastic and sparse objective function outputs.
 It has become clear that normalizations such as batch norm do not act to reduce internal covariant shift, but instead acts to smooth out the objective function.
 With Adam, the objective function does not need to be smooth for effective tuning of weights and biases.
 Finally, dataset augmentation via rotations and translations provides another form of insurance against overfitting.
 Finally and most importantly, training is abbreviated to avoid overfitting.

-### The network mimics expert human image classification capability
+### The network accurately classifies test set images

 Using blinded approach, I classified 93 % of images correctly for certain test dataset, which we can call 'Snap29' after the gene name of the protein that is depleted in the cells of half the dataset (termed 'Snap29') along with cells that do not have the protein depleted ('Control').
 There is a fairly consistent pattern in these images that differentiates 'Control' from 'Snap29' images: depletion leads to the formation of aggregates of fluorescent protein in 'Snap29' cells.